You should watch Black Mirror.

 While British crime dramas are not necessarily “ripped from the headlines”, they are rooted in the reality of modern life.
 Charlie Brooker’s Black Mirror is no different.
 It straddles that narrative fence between crime drama and science-fiction (imagine the Twilight Zone meets Terry Gilliam meets David Lynch).
 While Brooker, more or less, eliminates the “criminal”, as we have come to understand it, element in the series, he replaces it with a heavy helping of postmodernism…in a good way.

-While Black Mirror shares some of the same traits of the British crime drama, the raping and killing have been replaced by something far more menacing, technology.
+While Black Mirror has many of the same traits of the traditional British crime drama: it’s just that the raping and killing have been replaced by something far more menacing, technology.
 YouTube, Twitter, Facebook and technology in general, and our relationship to it, is the criminal element here.
 It’s Brooker’s emphasis on this reality that makes the show postmodern.

 Now, I know the phrase “postmodern” gets tossed around a lot.
 Some deserving of the definition and some things are just tagged with it because no one can explain it or, even worse, its just crap.
 However, Black Mirror IS a postmodern show.